sensu/sensu-docs/content/sensu-go/5.16/api/health.md

 ---
 title: "Health API"
-description: "The health API provides HTTP access to health data for your Sensu instance.
-Here’s a reference for the health API in Sensu Go, including examples for returning health information about your Sensu instance.
+description: "The Sensu health API provides HTTP access to health data for your Sensu instance.
+This reference includes examples for returning health information about your Sensu instance.
 Read on for the full reference."
 version: "5.16"
 product: "Sensu Go"
 menu: